akramsabbah9/roshambo/README.md

 2. From there, http://localhost:8000 will link to the API, and http://localhost:3000 will link to the frontend.
 4. Refer to `docker-compose` documentation for further options, such as running in detached mode.

-## Frontend Main Packages

-1. `react-bootstrap` for the main frontend developement
-2. `react-redux` for state management.
-3. `formik` for user form constructions.
-4. `font-awesome` for basic icons and logos on the website.
-5. `yup` for user input validation.

-## Backend Main Packages

-1. `django` for the primary backend service.
-2. `django rest framework` for RESTful resources.
-3. `django channels` for matchmaking and websocket communications.

 #### Running Commands within the Containers

 For some purposes (such as creating a Django superuser temporarily), it's easiest to head into the Docker container's shell to perform actions.
 This is easy.
 Follow these steps: